brichards21/anime-proj-site/index.md

 ## Data and Data Cleaning

-We downloaded three [dataset housed on Kaggle](https://www.kaggle.com/datasets/hernan4444/anime-recommendation-database-2020?select=anime.csv) scraped between February 26th and March 20th containing information about 17,562 anime and the preference from 325,772 different users.
+We downloaded three [datasets housed on Kaggle](https://www.kaggle.com/datasets/hernan4444/anime-recommendation-database-2020?select=anime.csv) scraped between February 26th and March 20th 2020 containing information about 17,562 anime, and the preferences and ratings from 325,772 different users.

-The `anime` dataset, which is the main dataset of interest detailed the core information of each anime listed.
+The `anime` dataset, which is the main dataset of interest, detailed the core information of each anime listed.

 We retained the following information from the `anime` dataset: